 The main point of this metric: for how long do they stay with the company.
 Through analyzing retention rates recruiters can identify which positions are the most difficult to keep filled and the reasons why people left the company.

-This metric is of paramount importance because it helps recruiters to understand why candidates who leave in their first year of work fail to become fully productive.
-That kind of employees usually cost a lot of money.
+This metric is of paramount importance because it helps recruiters to understand why candidates, who leave in their first year of work, fail to become fully productive.
+That kind of employee usually costs a lot of money.

 First-year attrition is a useful recruitment metric because it tells the company’s team how well they’re retaining employees.
 The measuring of this metric is the following:

 The company began in 2018 with 35 employees and ended the year with 45.
 In that same year, lost 5 employees.
 To calculate your first-year attrition, you need to divide the number of people who left the company, in this case, 5, by the average number of employees across the year, in this case, 35 + 45 = 80.

 5 / ((35 + 45) / 2 )= 5 / 40= 12.5 %